 5. Pick the right social media management tool

-Having access to a comprehensive social media management tool is everything when it comes to making your social media marketing strategy effective.
+Having access to comprehensive social media management tools is everything when it comes to making your social media marketing strategy effective.

-The right tool will allow you to measure the impact of your marketing activities.
+The right tool, whether free or paid, will provide good measurement of the impact of your marketing activities.
 It will also enable you to easily publish to your social media channels, and provide top-notch customer service.

 Here are three essential features you should look for in your social media management tool: